sger/flux/docs/proposals/0115_actor_concurrency_roadmap.md

 1. Should Phase A use one OS thread per actor or a smaller fixed worker-pool runtime while preserving the same actor surface?
 2. How much compile-time sendability can Flux prove before typed mailboxes exist?
-3. What is the right failure model for dead actors in Phase A: silent drop, runtime error, or explicit result?
-4. Should actor spawning initially permit only closed closures, or also closures capturing statically sendable values?
+3. What exact shared payload/runtime representation is best for Phase E: dedicated shared value graph, sendable mirror representation, or a hybrid?

 ## Future possibilities
 [future-possibilities]: #future-possibilities